Ross Rocks

 Description

 Rhode Island like its diminutive size has little boulders with very little climbing that involves more than a half dozen moves from sitting on the ground.
-Few people realize that four and a half miles over the Rhode Island border in Killingly Connecticut there are 85-foot cliffs.
+Few people realize that four and a half miles over the Rhode Island border in Killingly Connecticut there are up to 90-foot cliffs.
 Here lies Ross Rocks which many of the locals jokingly refer to as a Rhode Island crag located in Connecticut.
 Also called Ross Pond, it is 40 minutes from Providence and due to its proximity is mostly frequented by Rhode Island climbers.

 The cliff has a long climbing history.
 The AMC reportedly climbed here in the 1950s and 60s as evidenced by the ring pitons on some of the routes that were probably aid climbed.
 There is no conclusive information as to who first climbed many of the obvious popular lines although the previously unprotectable, harder, obscure, and trundled routes are probably legitimately claimed first ascents.
 All First Ascents (FA) refers to a route that has been led ground-up no falls or takes unless otherwise noted as a top-rope (TR) ascent.
 A system denoting quality of one to three stars is used.

-The cliffs range from 30 to 85 feet in height and in total are about a quarter mile long.
+The cliffs range from 30 to 90 feet in height and in total are about a quarter mile long.
 There are five main areas: the Parking Lot Wall, the Party Wall which is easily identified by its large roof, the Roof Wall, the Orange (AKA Big Wall) which is the tallest at 85 feet high, and the North End which is a series of cliffs that has some good trad leads like Disneyworld 5.7+ and Hand To Hand Combat 5.10-.

 Almost all routes can easily be top-roped and many of the routes can be led with adequate protection.
 If you go to Ross Rocks to top-rope all you need is a 100 ft length of static rope or lots of long webbing to set up many of the climbs.
 If you are leading you will need a single trad rack although doubles in some sizes are recommended in the route descriptions below.
 There is SuperTopo like gear beta on some of the more popular routes at the end of this document.
 If you don't like beta don't go there.
 Leading is possible here on a good number of climbs but beware of rock quality on some of the climbs.
 The grades of the routes range from 5.5 to 5.12 and the grading is, like the rest of Connecticut, stiff.
 Some of the routes here are over-hanging and you may be placing gear while hanging off one hand so be comfortable leading at the grade.
 Examples of stiff leads for the grade are The Good Book 5.9+ around the corner from the Parking Lot Wall and Devil’s Lettuce 5.8 on the Party Wall.